icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-stats](https://github.com/tomer953/ngx-stats) - A CLI tool for Angular project analysis that quantifies modules, components, directives, pipes, and services, offering a clear structural overview to help developers better understand architectural choices and app organization.
 * [ngx-stylesweep](https://github.com/BernardoGiordano/ngx-stylesweep) - A CLI tool that removes empty style files from your Angular components.
 * [ngx-ws](https://github.com/art-ws/ngx-ws) - Easily split a large `angular.json` into modular, project-local files using the power of [JSON References](https://www.npmjs.com/package/@apidevtools/json-schema-ref-parser), with the convenience of [YAML](https://yaml.org/) and [JSON5](https://json5.org/) formats.
+* [prepare-angular-json](https://github.com/ackheron/prepare-angular-json) - A lightweight CLI tool that generates a clean `angular.json` file from a commented `angular.jsonc`.
 * [rafacli](https://github.com/rafa00716/rafacli) - A command-line tool designed to generate authentication and CRUD modules (and more soon) for NestJS and Angular applications.
 It streamlines the development process by automating boilerplate code creation, reducing repetitive tasks, and ensuring consistency across projects.
 * [ngx-crafter](https://github.com/ErwanHeschung/ngx-crafter) - A powerful CLI tool that helps you craft Angular projects with pre-configured folder structures and essential packages.
 * [ng new command generator](https://ng.gridatek.com/) - Generate optimized `ng new` commands.